-There is obvious problem when sales and marketing teams spend much their time searching relevant information but data is insufficient, and oppositely sometime they miss the opportunities because of information overloaded.
-In the data- driven economy, data has become a critical asset for the development in banking sectors, similar to the natural resources and human capital.
+In current data driven working environment, the marketing executives and sales representatives faces two major problems: one is the insufficiency of the data and other is data overloading.
+In this data-driven economy, data has become like a fuel which is must for the smooth functioning and development in banking sectors.
 In fact, banking and finance industries have long relied on data accuracy and reliability, whether it is census data, transaction data, research data, logistic data, public consumption data, and any data related to economic transactions that can stimulate innovation on new business opportunities, accelerate business transactions, and produce knowledge sharing.
-Data generated from the multiple sources have become a source of growth, with the potential to boost the whole financial activities to foster innovation, competitiveness and customer participation, and to contribute effectively for the prosperity of society as a whole (Ritter, 2015).
+Data generated from the multiple sources have become a source of growth, and an important factor that will accelerate whole financial activities to improve innovation and competitiveness.